 Camas Loop Campground in Winchester Lake State Park consists of 22 campsites available for RVs and tents, and the RVs sites have electric and water hookups all year long.
 The RV length limit at Camas Loop range from 38 to 62 feet in length.
 Restrooms are available in the middle of the loop as well as by the parking lot in the park.
 Each campsite has its own picnic table that seats eight people, a campfire ring with a grill for cooking, and a large cleared space for sitting around the fire.

 The Camas Loop Campground has the most secluded campsites, so if you are looking for peace and quiet, this is the campground to choose.
 You can bring your pets, but they must be supervised and adequately restrained at all times during your visit.
 Fireworks are prohibited, and campfires are only allowed in designated areas.
 Quiet hours are enforced from 10 PM to 7 AM.

 Seasonal activities in Winchester Lake State Park

-Winchester Lake State Park offers various programs for RV campers throughout the year for RV campers to enjoy and participate in, such as Jr. Ranger Programs, Wolf Education and Research Center evening programs, and First Time Adventure Program.
+Winchester Lake State Park offers various programs for RV campers throughout the year for RV campers to enjoy and participate in, such as Jr. Ranger Programs, Wolf Education and Research Center evening programs, and the First Time Adventure Program.
 The Jr. Ranger Program, for example, is designed for children to have fun while learning about the park and how it connects to nature.
-Kids get to take hikes, identify plant and animal species, hear park stories and learn how to be safe on trails, rivers, and lakes in the park.
+Kids get to take hikes, identify plant and animal species, hear park stories, and learn how to be safe on trails, rivers, and lakes in the park.